 The RDAP is operated as a modified therapeutic community where inmates are expected to model the pro-social behaviors expected in a community.
 This means RDAP participants are role models to other inmates.
 Therefore, they are to demonstrate honesty, to relate positively with their peers, and to fully participate in all treatment activities in the unit.
 The RDAP is a half-day program, with the rest of the day devoted to work, school, and other self-improvement activities.
-The RDAP is available in 62 BOP institutions.
-[It is/is not available here.]
+The RDAP is available in 76 BOP institutions.
+It is not available at USP/SCP Lee.